 The 4th Biennial Lithic Materials Workshop is a two-day informal gathering of professionals and avocationals with an interest in all things lithic (or archeology in general).
 The Feb.
 19-20 event in the Edith Mortenson Center Theatre is hosted by the Augustana Archeology Laboratory and the South Dakota Archaeological Society, and is free and open to all.

-February's installment of Augustana's Third Sunday Archeology Program will feature speaker Dr. Leland Bement, on the topic “A Tale of Two Seasons: Late Paleoindian Subsistence Practices in the Oklahoma Panhandle” at 2 p.m. on Sunday, Feb.
-19, at the Froiland Science Complex 113A/B (formerly GSC 100).
+January's installment of Augustana's Third Sunday Archeology Program will feature speaker Jay Sturdevant, archeologist at the National Park Service's Midwest Archeological Center in Lincoln, Nebraska.
+Sturdevant's discussion on Village Life on the Upper Missouri: the Archeology and History of the Hidatsa will begin at 2 p.m. on Sunday, Jan.
+21, at the Froiland Science Complex 113A/B (formerly GSC 100).

 Dr. Adrien Hannus, professor of anthropology and director of the Archeology Laboratory at Augustana, will appear in an episode of "Time Team America," a science-reality series from PBS that sends archaeologists on a race against time to excavate historic sites around the nation airing at 9 p.m.
 (CST) on Tuesday, Aug.
 19.

 Augustana anthropology students, in collaboration with peers from the University of Exeter, are uncovering mysteries of how people lived more than 1,000 years ago.